-The purpose of this request is to continue to provide Permanent Supportive Housing Program that delivers rental and leasing assistance, service access and supportive services to individuals and families who are experiencing homelessness.
-The program facilitates the movement of individuals, youth, and/or families experiencing homelessness to permanent housing and maximum self-sufficiency.
-Approximately thirteen (13) households will be served from April 1, 2020 to July 31, 2021.
+The purpose of this request is to continue a Permanent Housing Program that delivers rental and leasing assistance, service access and supportive services to individuals and families who are experiencing homelessness.

+The program facilitates the movement of homeless and chronically homeless individuals and families to permanent housing and maximum self-sufficiency.
+Approximately forty (40) individuals and/or families will be served from November 1, 2020 to August 31, 2021.